Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Materials and Methods

-In order to generate both numerical and discrete time series data, we consider a ``mixed sequence diffusion'' approach.
-For numerical time series, we perform Gaussian diffusion process by adding independent Gaussian noise similar to DDPM.
+To generate both {\firstedit continuous-valued} and {\firstedit discrete-valued} time series, we consider a ``mixed sequence diffusion'' approach by adding Gaussian and multinomial noises.
+For continuous-valued time series, we perform Gaussian diffusion by adding independent Gaussian noise similar to DDPM.
 The forward process is thus defined as: